qmk/qmk.fm_old/_i18n/en/keyboards/vitamins_included.md

 ![Bottom render](images/bot.png)

 ### Top side
+#### NOTE: Rev 2.0 has an error in the labeling of the `LED_O` jumpers on the right half.
+The labels are swapped, but are functionally identical to the previous revision.

 1. Reset header: Here the reset pin and a gnd pin is exposed.
 You can hook up a button here if you want to mount a reset button in your case.
 2. RGB mode: